ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

 **compiler**:
    CIME will control compiling the source code (Fortran, C and C++)  of your model in to an executable.
-   Some machines support mutiple compilers and so you may need to specify which one to use.
+   Some machines support multiple compilers and so you may need to specify which one to use.

 **case**:
     The most important concept in CIME is a *case*.
-To build and excute a CIME-enabled climate model, you have to make choices of compset, grid set, machine and compiler.
+To build and execute a CIME-enabled climate model, you have to make choices of compset, grid set, machine and compiler.
 The collection of these choices, and any additional customizations you may make, is called the *case*.